Transferring Child Trust Funds to Junior ISAs

 Since CTFs have been phased out, it is no longer possible to open a new account but you can continue to pay into an existing CTF that you started for your son or daughter.

-You can open more than one junior ISA is your child’s name, although it is only possible to hold one junior cash ISA and one junior investment ISA at the same time.
-You can spread your £4,368 allowance across the two accounts, but opening any form of junior ISA will mean that you’ll have to convert any Child Trust Funds you have opened in the same child’s name.
+You can open more than one junior ISA in your child’s name, although it is only possible to hold one junior cash ISA and one junior investment ISA at the same time.
+You can spread your £9,000 allowance across the two accounts, but opening any form of junior ISA will mean that you’ll have to convert any Child Trust Funds you have opened in the same child’s name.

 Can you transfer Child Trust Funds to junior ISAs?